guglielmoseminara/ng-universal-transfer-http/README.md

 </div>

 # NG-Universal Transfer HTTP Cache Module

+This module is an enhancement of original [`TransferHttpCacheModule`](https://github.com/angular/universal/blob/master/modules/common) from `Angular Universal` team.
+He allows to cache all type of requests and not just `GET` and/or `HEAD`.

+It's written in full `Observable` with `lettable` versions.

 `TransferHttpCacheModule` installs a Http interceptor that avoids duplicate `HttpClient` requests on the client, for requests that were already made when the application was rendered on the server side.